Ficool

 "Bahahaha, those idiots!"

-"Luckily, I'd planted the decoy where I knew they'd look.
-That arse is so predictable,"
+"Good thing I planted the decoy where I knew they'd check.
+That fool is too predictable."

-If there was anything Luca was, it was calculating and resourceful.
+If Luca had anything, it was foresight and creativity.

 "Who the hell is that?"